Do you know how stubborn you could be, how long you could ignore the pain and reality?

 After short briefing of the race course by Ron Adams we left the Whistler Conference Centre to the start.

 It was cold but warmer than I even thought about and dark.
-5 runners
+5 runnersspecially semi truck driving behind you and pushing you off the road and laugh

 at lead, Darin Bentley, Chris Downie, Jenn Segger and Nicola Gildersleeve and I hit the pavements.
 Chris and Jenn took off a head and Darin behind them.
 I ran and chat a bit with